 Judges: Sandesh Kumar Sharma, Technical Member & Virender Bhat, Judicial Member

 Date of Judgement: 21.02.2025

+Area of Law: PPA Disputes (Delay in Completing Transmission Line)

 The Appellate Tribunal for Electricity upheld the Uttarakhand Electricity Regulatory Commission's order denying the Appellant's claim for deemed generation tariff before the commercial operation date (COD) of its 12.6 MW Sarju II small hydropower project.
 The court found that deemed generation claims can only be made after COD, not before, and that the Appellant was responsible for delays in completing the dedicated transmission line (DTL) from the project to the Kapkote substation as required under the PPA.
 The court held that the Appellant was not entitled to deemed generation benefits until the DTL was completed, consistent with the state commission's decision.